rcgc/LL1_table_generator/README.md

 - paste input and hit enter
 - Open report.html (if generated) in preferred browser

-NOTE: If the given grammar is LL(1) report.html will be generated, otherwise not and console will display a warning message
+NOTE: If the given grammar is not LL(1) report.html won't be generated, and console will display a warning message

 ## LL(1) Table Generator
 ### Input